 Werner Arber is a Nobel Prize-winning microbiologist and president of the Vatican’s Pontifical Academy of Sciences.
 In 2016, the academy held a conference titled “Power and Limits of Artificial Intelligence” with professionals working in AI.
 He has said it is important for the Vatican “to have a voice” in the development of AI.
 Contact via the Pontifical Academy of Sciences.
 He is a Protestant and is based in Basel, Switzerland.

-Stuart Armstrong is a fellow in AI and machine learning at the Future of Humanity Institute at Oxford University in Oxford, England.
+Stuart Armstrong is co-founder of Aligned AI.
+From 2020-2022 he was a fellow in AI and machine learning at the Future of Humanity Institute at Oxford University in Oxford, England.
 He is the author of Smarter Than Us: The Rise of Machine Intelligence, which the Machine Intelligence Research Institute recommends as a good introduction to AI for the layperson.
-Media requests must be made through the Future of Humanity Institute by email.
+Media requests must be made through a Google Form.

 Michele Baker is a senior content strategist at the Digital Marketing Bureau, a marketing agency that focuses on the tech industry, in Newdigate, Dorking, England.
 She specializes in artificial intelligence marketing and wrote an article for the company’s website about the disruption AI may cause for religion.
 She also blogs about AI at Digital Voodoo.
 She can be contacted via Twitter.